Sara Bay Financial Sells 315 Shares of Apple Inc. (NASDAQ:AAPL)

 Apple Stock Performance

-The company also recently announced a quarterly dividend, which was paid on Thursday, November 10th.
-Investors of record on Monday, November 7th were paid a dividend of $0.23 per share.
-This represents a $0.92 annualized dividend and a yield of 0.64%.
+The firm also recently declared a quarterly dividend, which was paid on Thursday, November 10th.
+Stockholders of record on Monday, November 7th were paid a $0.23 dividend.
+This represents a $0.92 annualized dividend and a dividend yield of 0.64%.
 The ex-dividend date was Friday, November 4th.
-Apple’s payout ratio is 15.06%.
+Apple’s dividend payout ratio (DPR) is presently 15.06%.

-In related news, CFO Luca Maestri sold 176,299 shares of the stock in a transaction dated Friday, October 28th.
-The stock was sold at an average price of $155.95, for a total transaction of $27,493,829.05.
-Following the transaction, the chief financial officer now owns 110,673 shares of the company’s stock, valued at approximately $17,259,454.35.
-The transaction was disclosed in a filing with the SEC, which is available through this hyperlink.
-In other Apple news, CFO Luca Maestri sold 176,299 shares of the company’s stock in a transaction dated Friday, October 28th.
-The stock was sold at an average price of $155.95, for a total transaction of $27,493,829.05.
-Following the sale, the chief financial officer now owns 110,673 shares in the company, valued at approximately $17,259,454.35.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-Also, SVP Deirdre O’brien sold 8,053 shares of the company’s stock in a transaction dated Monday, October 17th.
-The stock was sold at an average price of $142.45, for a total value of $1,147,149.85.
-Following the sale, the senior vice president now owns 136,290 shares in the company, valued at approximately $19,414,510.50.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 380,851 shares of company stock valued at $56,707,789.
-Corporate insiders own 0.06% of the company’s stock.

 Analyst Ratings Changes

 A number of analysts have weighed in on the company.
-KeyCorp reiterated a “buy” rating and issued a $175.00 target price on shares of Apple in a research note on Tuesday, November 8th.
+Wedbush reduced their target price on Apple from $220.00 to $200.00 and set an “outperform” rating on the stock in a research note on Friday, October 28th.
+Rosenblatt Securities restated a “buy” rating and set a $189.00 price target on shares of Apple in a research note on Tuesday, November 8th.
 Barclays cut their price target on Apple from $156.00 to $144.00 and set an “equal weight” rating on the stock in a research note on Monday, November 7th.
-Morgan Stanley cut their price target on Apple from $177.00 to $175.00 and set an “overweight” rating on the stock in a research note on Tuesday, November 8th.
-Deutsche Bank Aktiengesellschaft cut their price target on Apple from $175.00 to $170.00 and set a “buy” rating on the stock in a research note on Friday, October 28th.
-Finally, UBS Group set a $180.00 target price on Apple in a research note on Thursday, December 1st.
-Two investment analysts have rated the stock with a sell rating, seven have issued a hold rating, twenty-one have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to MarketBeat.com, Apple presently has an average rating of “Moderate Buy” and a consensus price target of $175.65.
+The Goldman Sachs Group restated a “neutral” rating and set a $139.00 price target on shares of Apple in a research note on Thursday, September 8th.
+Finally, JPMorgan Chase & Co. set a $200.00 price target on Apple in a research note on Monday, November 21st.
+Two investment analysts have rated the stock with a sell rating, seven have issued a hold rating, twenty-one have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat, the company has an average rating of “Moderate Buy” and an average price target of $175.65.

 About Apple